openvinotoolkit/openvino/docs/install_guides/installing-openvino-from-archive-windows.md

      * Note that OpenVINO is gradually phasing out support for Python 3.6.
 Python 3.7 - 3.9 are recommended.

   .. note::
      To install Microsoft Visual Studio 2019, follow the `Microsoft Visual Studio installation guide <https://docs.microsoft.com/en-us/visualstudio/install/install-visual-studio?view=vs-2019>`_.
-You can choose to download Community version.
+You can choose to download the Community version.
 During installation in the **Workloads** tab, choose **Desktop development with C++**.

   .. note::
     You can either use `cmake<version>.msi` which is the installation wizard or `cmake<version>.zip` where you have to go into the `bin` folder and then manually add the path to environmental variables.